acl-devsign-winter-2018/projects/midterm/README.md

 * **Circumstances of use**, which is a brief summary of work done in your personas.
 Who uses this app, and under what conditions?
 * **UI design criteria**.
 What are your interface design goals?
 * **Success metrics**.
 How would you measure whether your product is successful?

+### App and Component Design

+1. Create and maintain a high-level diagram of the routes and subroutes of your application
+1. Decompose your designs into distinct components
+1. Create tree-diagrams of your components and show the flow of data from firebase, the url, and parent-to-child data passing (including callback functions)

+Steps 2 and 3 can occur JIT (just-in-time) for the different vertical slices.